magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 This is a community experiment, not an official OpenMW or NVIDIA release.
 NVIDIA officially targets DLSS 5 at RTX 50-series hardware.
 Running it on an older RTX card through DLSS5-Feeder and RenoDX is unsupported and may behave differently from one driver or GPU to another.
+Please feel free to fork as needed.

 ## Demo